mikependon/RepoDB.NET/_posts/2020-04-11-complete-support-to-implicit-mapping.md

 #### Attributes

-In RepoDb, the following attributes were already given.
+In RepoDB, the following attributes were already given.

 - [Map](/attribute/map) - is used to map the class (or class property) into its equivalent object in the database.
 - [Primary](/attribute/primary) - is used to mark a class property to be a primary.